Ghent University Hospital: new standard in care and sustainability

 The result will be an innovative, intelligent and CO2-neutral health campus, ready for the future.

-Simon Ossieur, project director healthcare, VK architects+engineers, part of Sweco
+Simon Ossieur, project director healthcare, Sweco

-VK completely redesigns the existing 42 ha campus, currently with some 40 buildings, into a compact, intelligent health campus with a central and connecting hospital building.
+Sweco completely redesigns the existing 42 ha campus, currently with some 40 buildings, into a compact, intelligent health campus with a central and connecting hospital building.
 The result will be an innovative, CO2-neutral campus ready for the future.

 Energy studies